 We assess each market to determine which services will be of most benefit.
 Some of our services include:

 - Marketing & merchandising

 - Promote & increase demand for healthy, fresh foods

 - Connection to local produce growers & distributors

 - Promote CalFresh EBT & WIC

 - Promotional events

-- Connection to local financing, grant opportunities, and rebate programs for market improvements
+- Connection to community stakeholders and free/low-cost business assistance such as: local financing, grant opportunities, and rebate programs for market improvements